eastgenomics/test_directory_parser/README.md

 # test_directory_parser
-Script(s) to parse the test directories
+Script(s) to parse the test directories.

+These test directories have gone through a checking phase using https://github.com/eastgenomics/test_directory_checker

 ## Before running the code